Coca-Cola serving trays

 Good / Grade 5

 Major flaws are numerous.
-Rim chips and rubs are obvious to the observer, and deep scratches and staining is common.
-Flaking and rust spots are more obvious and minor fading and denting will often be seen.
+Chips and rubs are obvious to the observer, and deep scratches and staining is common.
+Large chips and rust spots are more obvious and minor fading and dents or bends will often be seen.

 Collector desirability is minimal as is presentability.
 Future return on investment for common items is unlikely.